Kong/mashape-oauth/FLOWS.md

               oauth_version="1.0"
 ```

-The `oauth_callback` is what twitter will invoke or respond to when the authentication step happens, some services tell you they have successfully confirmed this information with a `oauth_callback_confirmed` token (This should be the defacto situation).
+The `oauth_callback` is what twitter will invoke or respond to when the authentication step happens, some services tell you they have successfully confirmed this information with a `oauth_callback_confirmed` token (This should be the de facto situation).

 Now, lets see the example response: